 Prime-owning people can add over 40 premium channels such as Discovery and Eurosport Player – all are available with individual subscriptions so you only pay for the channels you want.

 The other strands of Amazon Fire TV are music and gaming.
-Anything you have bought through Amazon will come up in the music section of the service and you can also stream from Amazon Prime Music, while there's also Spotify, Deezer, Vevo and various radio apps.
-Oh, and any stored Amazon Prime Photos will also appear.
+Anything you have bought through Amazon will come up in the music section of the service and you can also stream from Amazon Prime Music.
+Spotify, Deezer, Vevo and various radio apps are included too, any stored Amazon Prime Photos will also appear.

 Gaming remains under cooked.
 The device is powerful enough to be a micro console but the games available are essentially mobile apps.
 So this isn't a device to rival the PS4 – but you can buy an additional controller and pretend that it is.
 But we wouldn't really recommend it.